Authors of section

 Stabilization

-Skeletal stability provides:
+Skeletal stability assists the following:

-3. Enhanced wound care
+• Enhanced wound care

-4. Eradication of infection
+• Eradication of infection

 External fixation

-External fixation is a time-honored means of stabilization in infected fractures and nonunions.
+External fixation is a means of stabilization in infected fractures and nonunions.
 It provides stability without the need for implants inside the infected wounds.

 In septic surgery, external fixation may need to remain for up to a year, or more.
 It may be necessary to replace one or more pins during the course of treatment.
-There are 3 basic systems:
+There are three basic systems:

 1. External fixation with Schanz pins and tubular frames